 Rather, if you visit a coffee shop with a selling permit, you can enjoy a house blunt alongside a cappuccino if you prefer.
 Not sure where to find these haunts?
 Look for weed-themed storefronts!

-The country has taken steps to decriminalize marijuana in small amounts.
-In fact, Dutch policy mandates that residents can own up to five grams of marijuana, and can even grow up to five plants (although they will most likely be seized when caught).
+The country has taken steps to decriminalize weed in small amounts.
+In fact, Dutch policy mandates that residents can own up to five grams of weed, and can even grow up to five plants (although they will most likely be seized when caught).

 In this case, weed culture encompasses connection and community.
 There are currently more than 250 weed-friendly cafes (“coffee shops”) in the Netherlands, and if you’re just visiting, you’re in luck.
 You don’t have to be a Dutch citizen to partake.